sophiahill/bl_loc_summaries/README.md

 Parameters:

-* input_path: String, the path to a CSV file of locations.
+* input_path: String, the path to a CSV file of locations

-* name_col: String, the name of the column of location names.
+* name_col: String, the name of the column of location names

-* address_col: String, the name of the column of location addresses.
+* address_col: String, the name of the column of location addresses

-* scrapers: Int, the number of scrapers to use, [1-18] allowed.
+* scrapers: Int, the number of scrapers to use, [1-18] allowed

 * window: Bool, if True - chrome bot pop up window appears